Interstella 5555: The 5tory of the 5ecret 5tar 5ystem

-Interstella 5555: The 5tory of the 5ecret 5tar 5ystem (インターステラ5555, Intāsutera Fō Faibu) is a 2003 animated musical science fiction film.
-The film serves as a visual companion to Discovery, the second studio album by Daft Punk.
-Interstella 5555 tells the story of the abduction and rescue of an interstellar pop band.
+Interstella 5555: The 5tory of the 5ecret 5tar 5ystem (インターステラ5555, Intāsutera Fō Faibu) is a 2003 anime musical science fiction film.
+The film tells the story of the abduction and rescue of an extraterrestrial pop band and serves as a visual companion to Discovery, Daft Punk's second studio album.
 The film was produced by Toei Animation, directed by Kazuhisa Takenouchi and supervised by Leiji Matsumoto.
-The film's audio has no dialogue, but instead consists of the album Discovery and minimal sound effects.
+The film has no dialogue, but instead consists of the entirety of Discovery with minimal sound effects.

 Plot

-The main points of the story coincide with the Daft Punk tracks on their Discovery album.
-On a humanoid-alien planet, a band is playing to a packed audience; keyboardist Octave, guitarist Arpegius, drummer Baryl, and bass player Stella ("One More Time").
-A military force from Earth invades the planet and kidnaps the band ("Aerodynamic").
+The main points of the story coincide with the Discovery album.
+On an alien planet in a city populated by blue-skinned humanoids, keyboardist Octave, guitarist Arpegius, drummer Baryl, and bass guitarist Stella are playing to a packed audience in a stadium, broadcast around the whole planet.
+A military force from Earth invades the planet and kidnaps most of the band members.
+Although Arpegius escapes, he too, is captured when a trooper shoots him with a tranquilizer dart.

-A space pilot called Shep is seen working outside his guitar-shaped ship, then goes inside.
-He is interrupted from his daydream about Stella by a distress call about the kidnapping, and pursues the kidnappers through a wormhole, where he crash lands on Earth ("Digital Love").
+Shep, a space pilot, is seen daydreaming about Stella while working on his guitar-shaped ship.
+Interrupted by a distress call about the kidnapping, he pursues the culprits through a wormhole and crash lands on Earth.

-The band is taken to an underground facility, where their memories are removed to disks and their blue skin changed to make them resemble humans.
-They are fitted with mind-control devices hidden inside sunglasses ("Harder, Better, Faster, Stronger").

-Their captor, Earl de Darkwood, poses as their manager and presents them as a new band called The Crescendolls, who take the world by storm ("Crescendolls").

-The fame has its disadvantages as the exhausted members of the band are forced to sign large amounts of marketing material.
-Meanwhile, Shep finds his way to the city and discovers what has happened to the band ("Nightvision").
+Meanwhile, the band is taken to an underground facility where their memories are transferred into disks and replaced with fake memories, and their blue skin is changed to make them resemble humans.
+They are fitted with mind-control devices hidden inside sunglasses.
+Their captor, Earl de Darkwood, poses as their manager and presents them as a new band, The Crescendolls, who quickly become very popular.
+The fame has its disadvantages as the exhausted members of the band are forced to sign large amounts of publicity material.
+Meanwhile, Shep finds his way to the city and discovers what has happened to the band.

-During a stadium concert, Shep flies in with a jet pack and fires a beam at each band member, freeing all of them from the mind control except for Stella.
-In the escape, Shep is mortally wounded, and Darkwood's bodyguards are revealed to be androids ("Superheroes").
+Shep flies into a Crescendolls stadium concert with a jet pack and fires a beam at each band member, freeing all of them from the mind control except Stella, who is blocked by Earl de Darkwood.
+During the escape, Shep is mortally wounded by Darkwood's robotic bodyguards.

 Still under Darkwood's control, Stella finds a card with the address of Darkwood's home, Darkwood Manor, which she hides in her dress.
-She is taken to a "Gold Record Award" ceremony, where the Crescendolls win the Gold Record.
-Baryl is concealed in the audience and frees Stella with the beam, and they make their escape with Octave's help ("High Life").

-The band returns to Shep, who reveals their true identities before he dies ("Something About Us").

-They bury Shep and his spirit rises into space.
-While driving away, they use the card Stella took earlier to find their way to Darkwood Manor, and decide to investigate ("Voyager").
+She is then taken to an awards ceremony where the Crescendolls win the Gold Record, a coveted music award.
+Baryl, concealed in the audience, frees Stella with the beam, and they escape with Octave's help.
+The band returns to Shep, who reveals their true identities and his feelings for Stella before he dies.
+They bury him, and his spirit rises into space.
+Driving away in a stolen van, they use the card Stella took earlier to travel to Darkwood Manor.